 The following frequently asked questions (FAQ) answer common queries that you might have about registration renewal.
 If this information does not provide you with what you are looking for, please contact our Customer Service Team on 1300 419 495.
-These FAQ were updated in July 2016.

 As a medical practitioner in Australia, you must meet Medical Board registration standards when renewing your registration.
 These registration standards include criminal history, professional indemnity insurance (PII), recency of practice and continuing professional development (CPD).
 Before making any declarations, you must read the requirements for renewal of registration carefully.
 If you hold more than one specialty registration, you must ensure that you meet the CPD requirements for each when you apply to renew registration.

 In 2020, the Medical Board relaxed requirements for CPD as a result of the COVID-19 pandemic.

 In 2021, the Medical Board announced that it expected medical practitioners to resume CPD activities, noting that participation in CPD is central to good medical practice and providers have adapted their programs to be COVID-safe.